MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/deploy-remote-assist.md

 ---
 # Deploy Dynamics 365 Remote Assist

-Once you have either a [trial](try-remote-assist.md) or have [purchased](buy-remote-assist.md) for Dynamics 365 Remote Assist, you can assign licenses to users.
+After you get your [free trial](try-remote-assist.md) or [purchase](buy-remote-assist.md) Dynamics 365 Remote Assist, you can assign licenses to users.
 Once assigned, users can deploy Dynamics 365 Remote Assist on their individual devices.

 > [!Note]
 > There are two types of users for Dynamics 365 Remote Assist and Dynamics 365 Remote Assist Attach: remote experts and field service technicians.
-Field service technicians require a Dynamics 365 Remote Assist **and** a Microsoft Teams license.
-When you buy Dynamics 365 Remote Assist licenses, Microsoft Teams licenses are included.
+Field service technicians require a Dynamics 365 Remote Assist license **and** a Microsoft Teams license.
+When you buy a Dynamics 365 Remote Assist license, a Microsoft Teams license is included.
 However, remote experts (who aren't in the field) require only a Microsoft Teams license.
-For more information, visit the article on [deploying Microsoft Teams licenses in your organization](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/use-microsoft-teams-with-remote-assist).
+For more information, see [deploying Microsoft Teams licenses in your organization](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/use-microsoft-teams-with-remote-assist).

-In this article, we’ll walk through how to deploy Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach (for Field Service customers):
+In this article, we’ll walk through how to deploy Dynamics 365 Remote Assist or Dynamics 365 Remote Assist Attach (for Field Service customers).
+This includes:

--	Assign licenses to users in your organization (for IT Admins)
+-	Assiging licenses to users in your organization (for IT Admins)

--	Deploying Dynamics 365 Remote Assist on your device (for individuals in your organization)
+-	Deploying Dynamics 365 Remote Assist on a device (for individuals in your organization)

-You can also learn how to configure [deploy multi-tenant company deployments](multi-tenant-deployment.md) or [enable vendors and contractors to use Dynamics 365 Remote Assist](vendor-use-RA.md).
+You can also learn how to [deploy to multiple tenants](multi-tenant-deployment.md) or [enable vendors and contractors to use Dynamics 365 Remote Assist](vendor-use-RA.md).

 ## Add and assign licenses

 ### Prerequisites

 - Your organization must have a Microsoft 365 or Microsoft 365 [administrator account](https://www.microsoft.com/microsoft-365/business/office-365-administration).
-For more information, [learn more about admin permission](https://docs.microsoft.com/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).
+[Learn more about admin permissions](https://docs.microsoft.com/office365/admin/admin-overview/admin-overview?redirectSourcePath=%252farticle%252foffice-365-admin-overview-c7228a3e-061f-4575-b1ef-adf1d1669870&view=o365-worldwide).

-- You'll need either a free trial of Dynamics 365 Remote Assist, or have purchased licenses.
-Visit our articles on [free trials](try-remote-assist.md) and [buying Dynamics 365 Remote Assist](buy-remote-assist.md) for more information.
+- You'll need a free trial of Dynamics 365 Remote Assist, or you'll need to purchase licenses.
+See [free trials](try-remote-assist.md) and [buying Dynamics 365 Remote Assist](buy-remote-assist.md) for more information.

 - You'll also need an Azure Active Directory account for each licensed user.
 They'll use Azure Active Directory to sign into the app.

 - Make sure that users in your organization have the required licensing and devices.
 For more information, visit the article on [licensing and product requirement](https://docs.microsoft.com/dynamics365/mixed-reality/remote-assist/requirements).

 >[!Note]